eclipse-iceoryx/iceoryx/iceoryx_examples/callbacks/README.md

 add an additional parameter in the `iox::popo::createEventCallback`, the dereferenced `this` pointer.
 It has to be dereferenced since we require a reference as argument.

+!!! attention
+    The user has to ensure that the contextData (`*this`) in `attachEvent` lives as long as the attachment, with its callback, is attached otherwise the callback context data pointer is dangling.
 ```cpp
 CounterService()
     : m_subscriberLeft({"Radar", "FrontLeft", "Counter"})